samuelhoover/samuelhoover.github.io/projects/projects.md

 physical sciences.
 You can find more examples, implemented in Rust, in this [repository](https://github.com/samuelhoover/rusty-monte-carlo).
-I find implementing these examples to be helpful when learning a new language or numerical computing beginners as they cover the basics of arithmetic, looping, (pseudo)random number generators, slicing/indexing, *etc*.
+I find implementing these examples to be helpful when learning a new language or for numerical computing beginners as they cover the basics of data types, arithmetic, looping, (pseudo)random number generators, slicing/indexing, *etc*.

 #### 2D Ising model

-4 million element 2D array, 1 billion steps, 6 seconds, in Rust.
+4 million element 2D array, 1 billion steps, in Rust.
 Employed integer calculation and numerical tricks for improved computational efficiency.
 The [Ising model](https://en.wikipedia.org/wiki/Ising_model) is important to a variety of scientific fields, namely for the study of spin glasses in